 Looking back at our birth plan from 3 years ago was quite eye opening.
 For one I’ve learned so much since then, there were things I wish I had on there.
 Secondly, things definitely did not go according to plan, and that’s OK too.
 It took me awhile to get over that because we had prepared so much for a natural vaginal birth, having a C-section in the end was heart breaking.
 But I have to come to terms that Evie was born the way she needed to be born and there was not much in my control.
 It was all God’s plan and intention.

-You can see our birth plan here.
+We used a digital birth plan that was a great visual you can find here.
 If there were one thing I would add to it was a gentle C-section plan.
 I was so gung ho about having a vaginal birth that I was completely unprepared for the C-section I had, emotionally and just options wise.
 I would have added something along the lines of this: (which will be in the plan for baby #2)

 Gentle C-Section Plan